input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/presentation_template.md

           ],
           "type": "string"
         },
+        "cardTemplate": {
+          "contentType": "text/html; charset=utf-8; template=handlebars",
+          "description": "HTML5 defined presentation layout for the card.\nThe data is templated with handlebars, and the data that can be inserted is\nderived from the `requiredDocumentTypes` and available system wide dynamic data.", "type": "string"
+        },
+        "cardTemplateCss": {
+          "contentType": "text/css; charset=utf-8; template=handlebars",
+          "description": "Optional styling that can be used by the HTML generated from the template for presentation.", "type": "string"
+        },
         "cardTitle": {
           "description": "A title shown to the editor of the card.
 Not used by the UI.", "type": "string"
-        },
-        "css": {
-          "contentType": "text/css; charset=utf-8; template=handlebars",
-          "description": "Optional styling that can be used by the HTML generated from the template for presentation.", "type": "string"
         },
         "layoutParameters": {